Julio Urías: 2022: NL ERA leader

 Urías signed a one-year, $8 million contract with the Dodgers for 2022, in his third season of salary arbitration.

 Continuing on his excellent form from the previous season, Urías kept his place on the Dodgers starting rotation.
 Despite owning a 3–4 record at the end of May after 10 starts, he compiled a solid 2.89 ERA, 42 strikeouts, and only 12 walks in that span.
-He went 3–1 in 5 June starts, achieveing a 2.20 ERA for the month, and lowering his overall ERA down to 2.64.
+He went 3–1 in 5 June starts, achieving a 2.20 ERA for the month, and lowering his overall ERA down to 2.64.
 He tossed a combined 12 innings in which he only allowed one earned run and two in total, in two victories against the Cleveland Guardians and the Atlanta Braves.
 Despite his solid numbers, Urías was not elected to the All-Star Game.
 Following the All-Star break, he went 4–0 in five starts in July, achieving a 2.71 ERA for the month.

 To start August, he pitched a combined 18 innings in three wins against the Giants, Twins, and Brewers, in which he only allowed a single run: a Gilberto Celestino single that brought in Gio Urshela against Minnesota on August 9.
 He ultimately went 4–1 in the month, with a superb 0.90 ERA to go with 34 strikeouts in 30 innings pitched.
 For the season, Urías finished 17–7 with 166 strikeouts and led the National League in ERA with 2.16.